aws-samples/serverless-patterns/ses-lambda-sam/README.md

-# Receive email by Amazon SES and process using AWS Lambda function
+# Receive email with Amazon SES and process them using an AWS Lambda function

-This sample project demonstrates how to receive email using Amazon SES and process using AWS Lambda.
+This sample project demonstrates how to receive email with Amazon SES and process them using AWS Lambda.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/ses-lambda-sam